 - Banana French Toast from Living Locurto

-Today, the Sunday Supper team is sharing favorite breakfast recipes that won’t have you slaving away in the morning.
+Today, I’m also featuring some favorite breakfast recipes that won’t have you slaving away in the morning.
 Perfect for Easter, but also Mother’s Day or any time you have overnight guests.

 - Apple and Bacon Cornmeal Scones by Caroline’s Cooking